Is Tallahassee Safe?

 Despite its shaky reputation in some people’s minds, North Florida definitely possesses tons of beauty.
 Tallahassee sits close to the border with Georgia and, as such, definitely has more of a Southern feel than South Florida cities like Miami and Orlando.

 So, it seems Tallahassee has also inherited a bit of a reputation as just another dangerous North Florida city.
 And yes, it has its “ghettos” and people struggling to get by in life.
-And unfortunately, gun crime is a problem here too, albeit one the city is working hard to address.
+And unfortunately, gun violence is a problem here too, albeit one the city is working hard to address.

 If you’re looking to visit Tallahassee with your family, please be advised that some areas of the city (the Southside in particular) are pretty dangerous.
 On the other hand, the northeast side of town is beautiful and a lot safer.
 So if you’re planning on moving to Tallahassee, relocating to one of the well-to-do neighborhoods could be a great decision on your end.